afriyenn/yen-s_portfolio/README.md

 ## 1.3 Executive Summary

-### Overview of Findings
+### a.
+Overview of Findings

+After peaking in late 2020, the company's sales have continued to decline, with

+**
 Explain the overarching findings, trends, and themes in 2-3 sentences here.
 This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.
+You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.**

 [Visualization, including a graph of overall trends or snapshot of a dashboard]